Kylesa: History

-Journalist David Peisner of Spin described them as "dark psych-metal titans", practicing an "aggressive [sound], but with a hazy, stoner vibe that suggests a strange amalgamation of Black Sabbath, Black Flag, and early Pink Floyd."
-As of 2010, they have sold 75,000 albums.
-In 2010 they signed to the Season of Mist records label to release the album Spiral Shadow on October 26 that year.
+As of 2010, Kylesa had sold 75,000 albums.
+In 2010, they signed with Season of Mist to release the album Spiral Shadow on October 26 that year.
 A rarities compilation album titled From the Vaults, Vol. 1 was released later that year.

 Their sixth album, Ultraviolet, was released through Season of Mist in May 2013.
 The record is said to be darker lyrically and sonically than previous works, containing more vocals from singer/guitarist Laura Pleasants.
 The band embarked on a full North America headlining tour to promote the release with direct support from Blood Ceremony, White Hills and Lazer Wulf.
-In October 2015, the group released their seventh album Exhausting Fire through Season of Mist.
+In October 2015, the group released their seventh album, Exhausting Fire, through Season of Mist.

+In April 2016, the band announced in a Facebook post that they would be going on an indefinite hiatus.

+In August 2024, the band announced they had returned from their hiatus and announced they would perform at the 2025 Roadburn Festival.

+Musical style

+Kylesa is most often classified as sludge and stoner metal.
+The band has two lead vocalists, Phillip Cope and Laura Pleasants.
+Beginning in 2006, Kylesa employed two drummers; the dual drum tracks are often panned strongly to the right and left.

+AllMusic stated that the band borrows "elements of hardcore punk, psychedelic stoner rock, technical speed metal, and good old-fashioned Black Sabbath sludge."
+Journalist David Peisner of Spin described Kylesa as "dark psych-metal titans", practicing an "aggressive [sound], but with a hazy, stoner vibe that suggests a strange amalgamation of Black Sabbath, Black Flag, and early Pink Floyd."